mlin/sqlite_zstd_vfs/README.md

 ## Limitations

-* Linux x86-64 oriented; help wanted for other targets.
+* Unix x86-64 oriented; help wanted for other platforms.
 * [EXCLUSIVE locking mode](https://www.sqlite.org/pragma.html#pragma_locking_mode) always applies (a writer excludes all other connections for the lifetime of its own connection).
   * Relaxing this is possible, but naturally demands rigorous concurrency testing.
 Help wanted.
 * WAL mode isn't yet supported; do not touch.
+* Several SQLite settings need tuning to get good performance (see below).
 * Once more: **USE AT YOUR OWN RISK**

 ## Performance